+Who sexually abuses children in the United States of America?
 Underlying character problems are common denominators found in those who sexually abuse children such as low self – esteem, alcohol/substance abuse, low-frustration tolerance, chronic family/interpersonal difficulties, and/or a narcissistic/inadequate personality.
 Sexual abusers, are likely to be people we know, and could even be people we care about.
 It would be easy to figure it out who the sexual abusers are if they were like the ones we see on TV – those strangers in trench coats hanging around the edges of playgrounds or the “monsters” who kill and mutilate children.
 They’re hardly ever like the “monsters” we could imagine.

 Statistics show in 90% percent of child abuse cases, the child knows and trusts the person who commits the abuse.
 Most sexual abusers – the ones we know about and the ones we don’t – are fathers, mothers, stepparents, grandparents, and other family members (uncles, aunts, and cousins).
 They’re neighbors, babysitters, ministers, teachers, coaches, or anyone else who has close contact with our children.
 We can’t tell who they are by the way they look.
 What they have in common is that they thought about sex with children and then they acted on those thoughts by sexually abusing a child.

+Who Sexually Abuses Children?
 Not “One” State in this Nation is FREE of Child Sexual Abuse

 We understand that child sexual abuse is happening too often throughout the country.
-That means that adults and teenagers who have sexually abused a child live in the same neighborhoods, shop in the same stores, and use the same laundromats we do.
+That means that adults and teenagers who sexually abuses children live in the same neighborhoods, shop in the same stores, and use the same laundromats we do.
 We may know them personally as part of our family or extended family, or in our circle of friends and neighbors.
 We may not know about their sexual activities around kids.
 It’s hard to face the fact that someone we know and even like might be sexually abusing children.
 It’s true, we all need to know what to look for and how to protect our families and our children since these statements are verified and accurate.

 Adults Attracted to Children, So Wrong!